-To the majority of the U.S population, the phrase “Asperger’s Syndrome” is still a bit of a mystery.
+To the majority of the U.S population, the phrase “autism spectrum disorder” is still a bit of a mystery.
 But this little-known and frequently misunderstood disorder will quickly grow in recognition and understanding if the media has any say in the matter.

-Three new movies are scheduled for release within the next year that feature characters living with Asperger’s, a neurological disorder on the autism spectrum.
+Two new movies are scheduled for release within the next year that feature characters living with the neurological disorder autism.

-In August 2009, the romance, “Adam” opened, introducing audiences to a title character played by Hugh Dancy who has many of the characteristics of people with Asperger’s: superior intelligence and verbal skills, an obsessive interest in particular topics (astronomy in Adam’s case) and social awkwardness.
+In August 2009, the romance, Adam opened, introducing audiences to a title character played by Hugh Dancy who has many of the characteristics of people with autism: superior intelligence and verbal skills, an obsessive interest in particular topics (astronomy in Adam’s case) and social awkwardness.

-According to Max Mayer, the 54-year-old writer and director of “Adam” he became inspired to make the movie when he heard a radio interview about Asperger’s Syndrome and became so enthralled he had to pull off the road.
-What struck him most was the desire for social connection that all human beings share, whether or not they have Asperger’s.
+According to Max Mayer, the 54-year-old writer and director of Adam he became inspired to make the movie when he heard a radio interview about autism spectrum disorder and became so enthralled he had to pull off the road.
+What struck him most was the desire for social connection that all human beings share, whether or not they have autism.

-In the film, Hugh Dancy plays a young man with Asperger’s who falls in love with a “neurotypical” woman that doesn’t have Asperger’s.
-What follows is a series of misunderstandings, many of which are typical to relationships of all kinds and many of which are brought on by Adam’s social disorder and difficulty reading social cues.
+In the film, Hugh Dancy plays a young man with autism who falls in love with a “neurotypical” woman.
+What follows is a series of misunderstandings, from typical to relationships issues to problems understanding Adam’s symptoms of autism.

 Kaufmann also served as an adviser on an HBO film debuted in 2010 starring Claire Danes, who plays a woman with high-functioning autism who became a professor at Colorado State University and a pioneering designer of humane livestock facilities.

-“Adam”, which is being distributed by Fox Searchlight Pictures, was awarded the Alfred P. Sloan Prize at the Sundance festival for outstanding feature film focusing on science and technology.
-Perhaps more importantly, the film has been well-received by those in the Asperger’s community as well as experts in the field.
+Adam, distributed by Fox Searchlight Pictures, was awarded the Alfred P. Sloan Prize at the Sundance festival for outstanding feature film focusing on science and technology.
+More importantly, the film has been well-received by those in the autism community as well as experts in the field.

 Awareness of Asperger’s Syndrome has expanded exponentially since Dustin Hoffman portrayed an autistic savant in “Rain Man” over 20 years ago.
-With greater awareness comes more accurate diagnosis, greater support, and more programs for children with Asperger’s Syndrome, high-functioning autism and related disorders.
+With greater awareness comes more accurate diagnosis, greater support, and more programs for children with high-functioning autism.